Abhi0010/Model3D/README.md

-# Model3D (PHP, MYSQL)
+# Model3D (Blender, PHP, MYSQL)
-Website for blender models which you can view in 3D and download
+Self designed blender models which you can view in 3D and download.